About Us Contact Shop

 But then, I saw something that helped change my perspective.
 Two things actually.

 But that wasn’t the case for them.
 The only reason why they had a clean home was because they straightened it up daily.
-They weren’t some super humans, they were just… people who decided to just do it.
+They weren’t super humans, they were people who decided to just do it.
 To just clean the home daily and not make a fuss about it.

-This just really helped me realize how not alone I was and how I needed to understand that I wasn’t some loser who couldn’t get it right.
+This really helped me to realize how not alone I was, and how I needed to understand that I wasn’t some loser who couldn’t get it right.
 I was human and that was ok.
-But it was also possible for me to evolve into someone who was able to keep things straightened.

-If it’s Under 60 Seconds… Do It
+If it’s Under 60 Seconds, Then Take Care of It

-It’s honestly so easy to see that shirt on the ground or the trash in the garbage and go, “Yeah, I’ll get it later.”
+It’s honestly so easy to see that shirt on the ground, or the trash in the garbage and go, “Yeah, I’ll get it later.”
 But then all those tiny, under 1-minute things, pile up.
 And soon you have an hour’s worth of cleaning to finish.

-And what she ALSO noticed was this; once she stopped complaining about it, then her kids stopped complaining as well and started to see it as something that you “just do.”
+And what she also noticed was this; once she stopped complaining about it, then her kids stopped complaining as well, and started to see it as something that you “just do.”

 Time Block